RTcmix/rtcmix.github.io/standalone/index.md

 and you should see a listing of all directories that are searched for executable commands.

-You can also simply add the "RTcmix/bin" directory to your command search path.
+You can also add the "<PATH TO YOUR RTcmix DIRECTORY>/bin" directory to your command search path.
 You will probably need to edit or create a ".tcshrc: or ".cshrc" or equivalent shell initialization file to do this.
 An example of a line in a ".tcshrc" that accomplishes this is: